 Let’s travel to Iceland in winter!

-If Iceland is anything, it’s extreme, and winter is when Iceland is probably at it’s MOST extreme.
+Except… If Iceland is anything, it’s extreme, and winter is when Iceland is when it’s at its MOST extreme.
 If you’re not prepared for it then you might not be able to enjoy your trip as much as you could.

-That’s the thing about Iceland, it’s well known as one of the most beautiful places on earth, but it’s also one of the most inherently changeable.
+That’s the thing about winter travel in Iceland, it’s well known as one of the most beautiful places on earth, but it’s also one of the most inherently changeable.
 It’s a relatively small island in the North Atlantic Ocean after all!

-Iceland deserves its fame and all the accolades it receives, and you might be thinking, “not another travel blogger writing about Iceland” but if I didn’t genuinely wish I had known all of this before I went, I wouldn’t be wasting my time writing it!
+Iceland deserves its fame and all the accolades it receives, and you might be thinking, “not another travel blogger writing about Iceland” but if I didn’t genuinely wish I had known all of this before I visited Iceland during winter, I wouldn’t be wasting my time writing it!

 Driving in Iceland in winter is no cake walk

 That means snow and ice on the road, direct drops into the frozen water on either side, insanely strong winds buffeting your car around along with a whole lot of loose snow so you can’t even SEE the road… need I go on?

 We hired a small hatchback assuming the roads would be clear because my first trip to Iceland in October it was.
 Except for this time, it was a few weeks further into winter and the roads were actual ice.